SOM-Timer/som_timer_fe/README.md

 #### 404 Page
-If users visit a url they shouldn't, they receive a 404 screen.
+If users visit a url that does not exist, they receive a 404 message with helpful links to get back on track.

 ![404 page](src/assets/readme-gifs/404-page.png)